itf/6s092/courses/IAP19/PS/PS27/content.md

 </question>

 <question multiplechoice>
-csq_prompt = "It's important to make sure that our subproblems are acyclic.
-That is because we can only solve our problem if the subproblems dependency graph form a DAG.
-It's easy to see that if we define our subproblem to be $X(i) = X(i)-1$, then it's pretty clear to see that we cannot solve for $X(i)$.
-Which of these subproblem relations are acyclic?" csq_renderer = "checkbox" csq_soln = [1, 1, 0, 0, 1] csq_options = ["$X(i) = X(i-1)$",
+csq_prompt = """It's important when defining and relating our subproblems to make sure that our subproblem dependencies are acyclic.
+In other words, we can only solve our problem if the subproblems dependency graph form a DAG.
+A trivial example of a cyclic dependency is if we define our subproblems to be $X(3) = X(2) + 1$ and $X(2) = X(3)-1$.
+It's pretty clear to see that we can't solve for either $X(3)$ or $X(2)$ here.
+We only have two requirements for applying Dynamic Programming to problems:

+1. The dependency graph must be acyclic.

+2. The base cases must be comprehensive, so that recursion won't go on forever.

+Which of these subproblem relations are acyclic?"""

+csq_renderer = "checkbox"
+csq_soln = [1, 1, 0, 0, 1]
+csq_options = ["$X(i) = X(i-1)$",